ArkEcosystemArchive/docs-legacy/docs/tutorials/iot/boards/esp32-adafruit/README.md

 void checkAPI() {
   /**
    * This is how you can check the Version of the API
-   * In this example, it should return '2' as an 'int' for V2 of Arks' API.
+   * In this example, it should return '2' as an 'int' for V2 of ARKs' API.
    */
   auto apiVersion = connection.api.version();
     Serial.print("\nAPI Version: ");